 In November 1996, Sport Canada recognized the WTF Taekwondo Association of Canada as the national Taekwondo sports organization in Canada.
-The WTF Taekwondo Association of Canada is the only official Taekwondo organization aovernina in Canada. recognized by both the IOC and Sport Canada.
+The WTF Taekwondo Association of Canada is the only official organization governing Taekwondo in Canada, recognized by both the IOC and Sport Canada.